 Ah…the sublime south Cornish coast.
 And if you’re lucky enough to be staying in one of the area’s most picturesque destinations of Mevagissey, not only will the pretty harbour town itself present you with oodles to see and do – but the surrounding area offers some seriously special days out.

-Nestled on the sleepy coast south of St Austell, Mevagissey’s allure isn’t a mystery – its easy-on-the eye quaintness reflects Cornwall’s traditional fishing culture while inviting visitors to lazily take it all in: narrow streets packed with shops, cafés, galleries and pubs; the buzzing all-year-round activity hub of the working harbour – always dotted with a rainbow of fishing boats; and array of mini attractions including the Lifeboat house, Folk Museum and aquarium – all set within easy strolling distance.
+Nestled on the sleepy coast south of Cornwall, Mevagissey’s allure isn’t a mystery – its easy-on-the eye quaintness reflects Cornwall’s traditional fishing culture while inviting visitors to lazily take it all in: narrow streets packed with shops, cafés, galleries and pubs; the buzzing all-year-round activity hub of the working harbour – always dotted with a rainbow of fishing boats; and array of mini attractions including a Folk Museum and an aquarium – all set within easy strolling distance.

 But for those seeking to explore the area and take in the myriad of other highlights on offer, there lies a spectacular range of sights and scenes to absorb during your Mevagissey stay…